10 Best Free Text Editors for macOS 10.14

 - UltraEdit works very well with large files

 - It is easy to use and fast

 - The themes that were released in version 20 had an adverse effect on specific aspects of syntax coloring

 Best Free All-in-One PDF Editor for macOS 10.14

 PDFelement is an all-in-one PDF File Management program for macOS 10.14 with versatile tools for editing documents in Portable Document Format.
-This is the best app for you to carry out operations like editing, cutting, copying, pasting and deleting PDF files.
+This is the best app for you to carry out operations like editing, cutting, copying, pasting, and deleting PDF files.
 It also helps you include text and pictures in PDF documents.
-PDFelement allows you modify font attributes like size type, and style.
+PDFelement allows you to modify font attributes like size type and style.